Communities

 What are you trying to achieve?

-Dirk Herrmann‭ wrote over 1 year ago
+Dirk Herrmann‭ wrote about 2 years ago

 What is the reason you want to do this, and what would be your intended behavior?
 It may be possible, but maybe the result / effect is still not what you are hoping for.

-Estela‭ wrote over 1 year ago
+Estela‭ wrote about 2 years ago

 This is for PLC code.
 Global variables associated to I/O are defined in a file which is not C code.
 But they are available for C code.
 The freestanding C compiler for the PLC deals with that.
 It is possible to have different configurations in the build environment.
 And those configurations may include or not some files C files.
 Which results in some global variables not being used in some configurations.
 Which results in a warning.
 And removing that warning is what I wish to achieve.
 But only for variables known to be used in at least one configuration.